-Turkey has participated as an observer in every meeting of the convention, most recently the Seventh Meeting of States Parties in Geneva in September 2017.
+Turkey has participated as an observer in every meeting of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.

-In December 2017, Turkey abstained from the vote on a key UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Turkey did not explain why it abstained from the non-binding resolution or from the vote on previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2018, Turkey abstained from the vote on a UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Turkey has not explained why it has abstained from voting on the UNGA resolution promoting the convention since it was first introduced in 2015.

 Turkey is a party to the Convention on Conventional Weapons (CCW).